Drupal: Windows development

 With Drupal 9's new database abstraction layer, and ability to run on the Windows web server IIS, it is now easier for Windows developers to participate in the Drupal community.

 A group on Drupal.org is dedicated to Windows issues.

 Accessibility

 Since the release of Drupal 7, Web accessibility has been constantly improving in the Drupal community.
-Drupal is a good framework for building sites accessible to people with disabilities because many of the best practices have been incorporated into Drupal Core.
+Drupal is a framework dedicated for building sites accessible to people with disabilities because many of the best practices have been incorporated into Drupal Core.

 Drupal 8 saw many improvements from the Authoring Tool Accessibility Guidelines (ATAG) 2.0 guidelines which support both an accessible authoring environment as well as support for authors to produce more accessible content.

 The accessibility team is carrying on the work of identifying and resolving accessibility barriers and raising awareness within the community.

 Drupal 8 has good semantic support for rich web applications through WAI-ARIA.
 There have been many improvements to both the visitor and administrator sides of Drupal, especially: